interpretml/interpret-text/README.md

 2. Business Executives: The core logic and visualizations are beneficial for raising awareness among those involved in developing AI applications, allow them to audit model predictions for potential unfairness, and establish a strong governance framework around the use of AI applications.

-3. Machine Learning Interpretability Researchers: Interpret's extension hooks make it easy to extend and thus, interpretability researchers who are interested in adding their own techniques, can easily add them to the community repository and compare it to state-of-the-art and proven interpretability techniques and/or other community techniques.
+3. Machine Learning Interpretability Researchers: Interpret's extension hooks make it easy to extend, meaning interpretability researchers who are interested in adding their own techniques can easily add them to the community repository and compare it to state-of-the-art and proven interpretability techniques and/or other community techniques.

 <a  name="getting-started"></a>